Left Logo

 United Nations

 Neckties aren't the only fashion accessory that might constrain one's ability to breathe.
-No peace march in the history of America placed this functioning symbol of terror amid an angry mob unless it was ment to be used.
+No peace march in the history of America placed this functioning symbol of terror amid an angry mob.

 Broken Oaths, Broken Integrity